• Email

 • Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation and forced marriage

-Safeguarding at St Margaret’s CE Primary School
+Safeguarding at St. Margaret’s CE Primary School

 Our Designated Safeguarding Leads